 Maths Studies, Environmental Systems & Societies, self-taught languages and History SL are often one year courses.
 All other courses are taught over two years and examined at the end of two years.

-The IB allows three HL + three SLs or four HLs and two SLs.
+The college allows three HL + three SLs.
 Which level to take a course at must be decided by October of the second year, when registrations occur for the IB, but is usually settled by the end of the first year.

 The timetable usually does not permit a 7th IB subject and this is, in any case, discouraged.
-Students wishing to challenge themselves further and having the time to do so are offered the Cambridge Pre-University Global Perspectives course as a 7th subject or a choice of evening seminars.
+Students wishing to challenge themselves further and having the time to do so are offered the UWC Mahindra Project Based Certificate or a choice of evening seminars.
 These are all inter-disciplinary, team-taught and well aligned with the UWC mission statement.

 The satisfactory completion of any of these courses for a full year gets recorded in the official transcript.